Bharath23BAD302/cure-ai-health-assistant/README.md

 ### 1. Clone the Repository

-then un zip the src file in the same path then install node.js using  - npm install- in terminal , then to run this use - npm rum de -
+then un zip the src file in the same path, then install node.js using  - npm install- in terminal , then to run this use - npm rum dev - .